vocalizando/privalytics/docs/1-structure.md

 # Structure

 ## Saving data
-A file is created for each entry, the name of the file is the following (temp):
+A file is created for each entry, the name of the file is the following:

 ``{duid}.bson``